 Loads the .xml file format in the OpenMM system platform.
 The input files are generated using SMOG2 software with the flag -OpenSMOG.
 Details on how to create the files can be found in the SMOG2 User Manual.
-A tutorial on how to generate the inputs files for default all-atom and C-alpha models can be found here.
+Tutorial on how to generate the inputs files can be found on the smog-server page, or here.

-Parameters Xmlfile (file, required) - The .xml file that contains all information that defines the "Contact" potentials.
-The .xml file is generated by SMOG2 software with the flag -0penSMOG, which support custom potential energy functions.
+Parameters Xmlfile (file, required) - The .xml file can contain information that defines the "Contact" and nonbonded potentials.
+The .xml file is generated by SMOG2 software with the flag -OpenSMOG, which support custom potential energy functions.
 (Default value: None).